hshin-git/GyroM5/README-en.md

 # GyroM5

 - GyroM5 is an OSS for turning your M5SticC to steering assit unit of RC car.
-- M5StickC has IMU to measure yaw rate, hardware PMW to command servo and LCD to adjust control parameters, is suited for the purpose.
+- M5StickC has IMU to measure yaw rate, hardware PMW to command servo and LCD to adjust control parameters, is suited for this purpose.
 - M5SitckC installed GyroM5.ino works as a gyro unit for RC car.

 ![GyroM5](https://user-images.githubusercontent.com/64751855/117384511-1d46f000-af1e-11eb-854e-45ee149e4671.jpg)